 Drawing animals can be a daunting feat if you've never tried before or have never made any serious attempts, but it can be fairly easy once you break down the generalized appearance.
 Most animals you will attempt to draw are all composed of the same basic anatomy structures—skeleton, muscle, and skin—and will all share the same basic placement of limbs, tails, and obviously heads (I would hope).

-The handy little picture to the right shows you the absolute simplest idea of a bone structure for any mammal you may want to draw, of no particular species.
+The handy little picture above shows you the absolute simplest idea of a bone structure for any mammal you may want to draw (of no particular species).
 The dotted line is a visual marker emphasizing the plane at which the knee and elbow are in relative relation.
-To the right is a human counterpart as reference, to visualize the simplest similarities between us and animals.
+To the right is a human counterpart as a reference to help you visualize the simplest similarities between animals and us.

 Though it will vary by species, it is good to keep this basic structure in mind when drawing animals.
 It is especially important to remember the placement of the elbow and knee.
 Animal limbs do not simply sprout from the scapula and pelvis and shoot directly down to earth.
 There are multiple joints!

 Animal Skeleton Drawing

 I believe the skeleton to be the most important thing to consider when you are first figuring out how to draw.
 The bone placement of an animal defines and limits the motion of the limbs, neck, and back, and each species is different.
 A horse's back is thick and straight and allows limited flexibility, whereas a rabbit's is decidedly curved, and a cat's is flexible all around.

 It is important to study the skeletal structure of each individual species you are attempting to recreate.
 Horses are very different from dogs, and dogs are quite different from cats.